ksu-cs-textbooks/cis526/content/00-forward/06-syllabus/_index.md

 This course offers an instructor-written textbook, which is broken up into a specific reading order and interleaved with activities and quizzes in the modules.
 It can also be directly accessed at [https://textbooks.cs.ksu.edu/cis526](https://textbooks.cs.ksu.edu/cis526).

-Students who would like additional textbooks should refer to resources available on the [O'Reilley For Higher Education](https://go.oreilly.com/kansas-state-university) digital library offered by the Kansas State University Library.
+Students who would like additional textbooks should refer to resources available on the [O'Reiley For Higher Education](https://go.oreilly.com/kansas-state-university) digital library offered by the Kansas State University Library.
 These include electronic editions of popular textbooks as well as videos and tutorials.

 ### Subject to Change